flamerecca/yii2-gitbook-cookbook/performance-hhvm.md

         try_files $uri =404;
     }
 }
 ```

 As you can see, configurations are identical except port number.

-## Test it first {#test-it-first}
+## 測試 {#test-it-first}

 HHVM is more or less[tested to work with most frameworks out there](http://hhvm.com/frameworks/).
 Yii isn't exception.
 Except minor issues everything should work.
-Still, there are[many incompatibilities compared to PHP](https://github.com/facebook/hhvm/labels/php5%20incompatibility)so make sure to test application well before going live.
+Still, there are[many incompatibilities compared to PHP](https://github.com/facebook/hhvm/labels/php5 incompatibility)so make sure to test application well before going live.

-## Error reporting {#error-reporting}
+## 錯誤回報 {#error-reporting}

 HHVM behavior about errors is different than PHP one so by default you're getting nothing but a blank white screen instead of an error.
 Add the following to HHVM config to fix it: